I recently spoke with someone from a company that does finite element analysis on large steam turbines for the military.

-Hard drives are mechanical, and take significantly more time to access data than RAM.
-To access any particular piece of data, RAM takes about 0.00000001 seconds, 1.3 million times faster than a mechanical drive.
+Mechanical hard drives access data much slower than RAM.
+Accessing data from RAM takes about 0.00000001 seconds, which is 1.3 million times faster than a mechanical drive.

-Solid-state drives can be used to supplement RAM.
-Their read-write speeds are approximately five times faster than mechanical drives.
-I designed my analysis computer with a solid-state drive and a large amount of RAM, both of which are expandable as the need arises.
+Solid-state drives can help supplement RAM.
+Their read-write speeds are about five times faster than mechanical drives.
+I designed my analysis computer with solid-state drives and a large amount of expandable RAM.

 Simplifying the Model Using Symmetry